marjevishal/Slag-Optimization-in-the-Elecroslag-Remelting-Process-Using-Python/README.md

 In this study it was assumed that homogeneous composition of the alloying elements is maintained throughout the length of ingot but practically there are variations in the compositions due to dynamic conditions
 Initially model was validated with experimental data available in the literature and subsequently applied to our ESR grades.

-# Using the model as a guideline to optimise deoxidation procedure during the industrial ESR process, we can manufacture homogeneous and clean steel refined steel ingots.
+# The model is being used as a guideline in the ESR unit of Saarloha while developing new products and optimising existing slag-making practises.